How to Take Care of Your Athletic Mouth Guard

 - Be sure to wear your athletic mouth guard during practice sessions as well as during games.

-- Be sure to schedule regular dental checkups and visit Dr. List before each playing season to check your athletic mouth guard to make sure it is in good condition.
+- Be sure to schedule regular dental checkups and visit Dr. Fleming before each playing season to check your athletic mouth guard to make sure it is in good condition.

 If you have any questions about athletic mouth guards, please give our team a call at 919-682-5327 today.